Getting Started With R .

 Exploring vectors and factors

-• Factors: Which are used to store categorical data.
+: Used to store categorical data. -

-• List\DataFrame: Elements of different lists are data frames.
+: Elements of different lists are data frames.
 Lists are more complex data structures because they allow us to store other lists as well.
 We can think of a data frame as a spreadsheet where data is organized into columns and rows, with each column having a specific data type.
 Within a data frame, we can have various data types, but within one column, we have only one data type.
-Another criterion for categorizing our data is by dimension:
+Another criterion for categorizing our data is by dimension:- Vectors and lists are one-dimensional objects.

-• Matrices and data frames are two-dimensional data structures.
+- Matrices and data frames are two-dimensional data structures.

-• Arrays are objects that have more than two dimensions.
+- Arrays are objects that have more than two dimensions.

 Assigning a column vector